Research Regarding Alpha Gal (α Gal)

 I'm providing this tool, because it eliminates a lot of the SPOAFStating Personal Opinion As Fact websites that are popping up, and are filled with ads, and are just there to make money off the ads.

 On some some sites you may have to reply to the simple CAPTCHA to continue.
-It's their way to prevent BOTSBOTS is short for roBOTS F7-1 from doing massive searches.
+It's their way to prevent BOTSBOTS is short for roBOTS F7-1

 If you would like to format your own search argument for a different site here is an example you can use: (it will require you to respond to the CAPTCHA.)